itsamrit/DSA/Graph/README.md

 If more than 2 variable in normal matrix with adjacent movement then dp will cost o(n^3).Consider bfs if possible.

-👉For shortest dis between 2 index in matrix use dfs/bfs, In graph bfs.
+🟢If in normal matrix we can move cyclic i,e like moving in all 4 directions & distance is postive then apply bfs it will take o(n^2) or o(n^2logn)

-👉For shortest dis between 2 group of indexes like island in matrix/graph use dfs+bfs.Find all index of 1st group using dfs & intialize the bfs queue with it.
+For shortest dis between 2 group of indexes like island in matrix/graph use dfs+bfs.Find all index of 1st group using dfs & intialize the bfs queue with it.

 Using Dfs :U can store all index of group1 & group2 in separete vector & run loop to find dis between all pair & select smallest dis.